Destiny-Ed/Moni-Africa/README.md

 # Flutter Mobile Engineer Test

-Moni test to build provided user interface and integrate loans api [API](https://moni-staging-1.vercel.app/api/loans).
+Moni test to build provided user interface and integrate loans [API](https://moni-staging-1.vercel.app/api/loans).
 The purpose of this test is to examine the developer's general knowledge of flutter.

 ## Fonts
 - DMSans